-Our European patents and patent applications could be challenged in the UPC that is expected to be fully ratified in 2023.
-We may decide to opt out our European patents and patent applications from the UPC.
+Our European patents and patent applications could be challenged in the UPC.
+We decided to remove, i.e., opt out, our European patents and patent applications from the jurisdiction of the UPC.
 However, if certain formalities and requirements are not met, our European patents and patent applications could be challenged for non-compliance and brought under the jurisdiction of the UPC.
-We cannot be certain that our European patents and patent applications will avoid falling under the jurisdiction of the UPC, if we decide to opt out of the UPC.
+We cannot be certain that our European patents and patent applications will avoid falling under the jurisdiction of the UPC.
 Under the UPC, a granted European patent would be valid and enforceable in numerous European countries.
-Although such patent rights would apply to numerous European countries, a successful challenge to a European patent under the UPC could result in loss of patent protection in numerous European countries.
-Accordingly, a single proceeding under the UPC addressing the validity and infringement of the European patent could result in loss of patent protection in numerous European countries rather than in each validated country separately as such patents always have been adjudicated.
+Although such patent rights would apply to numerous European countries, a successful challenge to a European patent under the UPC could result in loss of patent protection in numerous European countries and infringement of the European patent could result in loss of patent protection in numerous European countries rather than in each validated country separately as such patents always have been adjudicated.
 Such a loss of patent protection could have a material adverse impact on our business and our ability to commercialize or license our technology and product candidates.